nus-cs2103-AY1920S1/duke/docs/README.md

 Expected outcome:

-Tasks that contain the keyword will be listed.
+All tasks that contain the search phrase will be listed.

 ### <a name="done"></a>Feature 6: Mark Task as done
 Mark tasks by index